citrix/citrix-daas-rest-go/citrixorchestration/docs/IconDataResponseModel.md

 HasFormattedData returns a boolean if a field has been set.

+### SetFormattedDataNil

+`func (o *IconDataResponseModel) SetFormattedDataNil(b bool)`

+ SetFormattedDataNil sets the value for FormattedData to be an explicit nil

+### UnsetFormattedData
+`func (o *IconDataResponseModel) UnsetFormattedData()`

+UnsetFormattedData ensures that no value is present for FormattedData, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)